8 in 10 young single S'poreans want to marry: Survey

 Of those who were married, a vast majority - 92 per cent - indicated that they wanted to have two or more children, similar to the past surveys conducted in 2016 and 2012.

-Despite this high proportion of respondents wanting to have children, only about half of the married respondents had one or two children.
+Despite this high proportion of respondents wanting to have children, half of the married respondents had one or no children.

 The top three common reasons cited by married respondents who did not want to have more children were financial cost, already having enough children and the stress of raising children.